Robert-Clark-1990/MS4_RCD/README.md

 - Thanks to the **Code Institute tutors** who were there in times of crisis to help guide this developer in the right direction.

 - Special thanks to tutor **Igor CI** for his help on all the projects worked on during the course.

+- Thanks to the people who helped to test the site and ensure all issues were discovered before submission.